Lovisa (company)

 Lovisa Holdings Limited is an Australian jewellery chain founded in Sydney in April 2010.
 This fast fashion jewellery brand was launched by Australian billionaire Brett Blundy, the former chairman of BB Retail Capital (BBRC).
 As of July 2025, Lovisa has 1024 stores across more than 50 countries including Australia, New Zealand, Malaysia, Singapore, South Africa, Spain, France, Canada, Peru and the United States.
 Lovisa also has franchised stores in the Middle East and Vietnam.
 The company also operates Jewells, an upmarket jewellery chain with 7 stores in the UK.

 History

 Shane Fallscheer, the managing director and executive director of Lovisa partnered with Brett Blundy's private investment company BBRC in 2010 to establish this fast-fashion specialty jewellery chain.
 The brand concept for Lovisa was envisioned to be an extension of BBRC's existing jewellery brand, Diva.

 In December 2014, Lovisa had its initial public offering on the Australian Securities Exchange.
+That same year, all remaining Diva locations had been closed or converted into Lovisa stores.

 Due to "poor support from landlords" during the COVID-19 pandemic in Spain, Lovisa exited the country in the 2020 fiscal year.

+Expansion

 In November 2020, Lovisa announced its acquisition of part of the European retail store network of German jewellery wholesaler Beeline GmbH.
 The deal concerns 74 stores operating under the Six and I Am names in Germany, Switzerland, the Netherlands, Belgium, Austria and Luxembourg.
 The stores were rebranded as Lovisa.
 In December 2020, Lovisa acquired Beeline's 30 stores in France.